siddharthkishore/siddharthkishore.github.io/_pages/research.md

 You can [get the draft of the manuscript PDF]({{ site.url }}/assets/RainfallSoilChildHealth.pdf) directly.

-## Workfare programs and reproductive choice: The case of MGNREGA
+## Workfare programs and family planning: The case of MGNREGA

 Understanding how providing work opportunities to women impact their use of reproductive choice has important implications for population and economic development of a nation.
 This paper examines the impact of employment guarantee scheme on women reproductive choice using a nationally representative dataset.
 I employ  difference-in-differences technique with inverse probability of treatment weighting to estimate the causal effects.
 The result suggests an increase of 3 percentage points in family planning methods with the introduction of employment guarantee scheme.
 Specifically, the use of modern methods of family planning have increased.
 Intra-household bargaining as well as additional household income is a likely mechanism of impact.